-Lines 228 through 241 - Computation of combined investment income for allocation -
+Lines 202 through 215 - Computation of combined investment income for allocation -

-Complete this section if you are allocating part of the combined ENI by using the investment allocation percentage from line 225.
+Complete this section if you are allocating part of the combined ENI by using the investment allocation percentage from line 199.
 Investment income is income from investment capital to the extent it is included in ENI, less any deductions allowable in computing ENI that are attributable to investment capital or investment income, and less a portion of any NOLD allowable in computing ENI.

-Income from investment capital includes dividends (other than from a subsidiary or a DISC), interest, and capital gains and losses from sales or exchanges of investment capital that are included in the computation of entire net income.
+Income from investment capital includes dividends (other than from a subsidiary or a DISC), interest, and capital gains and losses from sales or exchanges of investment capital that are included in the computation of ENI.
 Professional service corporations (Article 15 or 15-A of the Business Corporation Law) must use an investment allocation percentage of 100% (section 210.3(b)(3)).

-Line 228 - Enter interest income received from investment capital listed on Form CT-3-A/ATT, Schedule A, Section I, to the extent included in ENI.
+Line 202 - Enter interest income received from investment capital listed on Form CT-3-A/ATT, Schedule A, Section I, to the extent included in ENI.

-Line 229 - Enter interest income received from bank accounts (cash) if included on line 226.
+Line 203 - Enter interest income received from bank accounts (cash) if included on line 200.
 Include interest income received from a savings account, checking account, time deposit account (other than certificate of deposit) or similar accounts, which are usually evidenced by a passbook.
-Enter "0" on this line if the investment allocation percentage on line 225 is zero.
+Enter 0 on this line if the investment allocation percentage on line 199 is zero.
 In that case, this interest will be allocated by the business allocation percentage and included as part of business income.

-Line 230 - Enter interest income from debt instruments deemed cash (including certificates of deposit), if included on line 226.
+Line 204 - Enter interest income from debt instruments deemed cash (including certificates of deposit), if included on line 200.

-Line 231 - Enter dividend income received from investment capital listed on Form CT-3-A/ATT, Schedule A, Section II, or dividend income received from money market mutual funds included as cash on line 226.
-To the extent included in entire net income, include the following:
+Line 205 - Enter dividend income received from investment capital listed on Form CT-3-A/ATT, Schedule A, Section II, or dividend income received from money market mutual funds included as cash on line 200.
+To the extent included in ENI, include the following:

-- 50% of dividends received from money market mutual funds included as cash on line 226; - 50% of dividends received from nonsubsidiary stock that meets the holding requirements of IRC section 246(c); - 50% of subpart F income constituting dividends received from a controlled foreign corporation in which you own 50% or less of the voting stock (see federal Form 1120, Schedule C, line 14).
+- 50% of dividends received from money market mutual funds included as cash on line 200; - 50% of dividends received from nonsubsidiary stock that meets the holding requirements of IRC section 246(c); - 50% of subpart F income constituting dividends received from a controlled foreign corporation in which you own 50% or less of the voting stock (see federal Form 1120, Schedule C, line 14).
 See TSB-A-87(23.1)C for additional information; - 100% of dividends received from nonsubsidiary stock that did not meet the holding requirements of IRC section 246(c); and - 100% of dividends received from the stock of a target corporation.
-See Tax Law, sections 208.4, 208.9(b)(12) and 208.9(b)(14).
+See Tax Law sections 208.4, 208.9(b)(12), and 208.9(b)(14).

-Line 232 - Enter any net capital gains or losses from the sale and exchange of securities constituting investment capital, that were used in computing FTI.
+Line 206 - Enter any net capital gains or losses from the sale and exchange of securities constituting investment capital that were used in computing FTI.

-Line 233 - Other items of investment income include but are not limited to the following:
+Line 207 - Other items of investment income include but are not limited to the following:

-- premium income from an unexercised covered call option, if the item which covers the call is an asset constituting investment capital; - interest income from a target corporation or capital gain or loss of a target corporation.
-See Tax Law, section 208.4 and 208.9(b)(13).
+- premium income from an unexercised covered call option, if the item that covers the call is an asset constituting investment capital; - interest income from a target corporation or capital gain or loss of a target corporation.
+See Tax Law sections 208.4 and 208.9(b)(13).

-Lines 235 and 236 - Complete lines 235 and 236 if you have combined investment capital includable on Form CT-3-A, line 227, Column E (otherwise, enter "0" on lines 235 and 236).
-The term combined investment capital as used in these instructions for lines 235-238 means stocks, bonds and other securities other than those issued by a corporation included in this return which constitute investment capital.
+Lines 209 and 210 - Complete lines 209 and 210 if you have combined investment capital includable on Form CT-3-A, line 201, column E (otherwise, enter 0 on lines 209 and 210).
+The term combined investment capital as used in these instructions for lines 209 through 212 means stocks, bonds, and other securities other than those issued by a corporation included in this return that constitute investment capital.